scottaohara/a11y_accordions/README.md

 ### `data-multi`
 This attribute requires no value.
 Setting it will allow multiple accordion panels, of a particular group, to be opened at once.

+## Keyboard Controls
+When focus on the accordion triggers:
+* <kbd>Tab</kbd> and <kbd>Shift</kbd> + <kbd>Tab</kbd>, or standard AT navigation keys are used to navigate between accordion triggers and any focusable content within an accordion panel.
+* <kbd>Home</kbd> moves focus to the first accordion trigger in the group.
+* <kbd>End</kbd> moves focus to the last accordion trigger in the group.
+* <kbd>Space</kbd> or <kbd>Enter</kbd> open/close the trigger's associated panel.

+### Note about VoiceOver
+When navigating a document by headings, VoiceOver will announce the text of the heading, the fact it contains a button, and the current state of the button (expanded or collapsed).
+It will then announce the heading level.

+VoiceOver will then require a user to navigate into the heading <kbd>CTRL</kbd> + <kbd>Option</kbd> + <kbd>Shift</kbd> + <kbd>Down Arrow</kbd>, to actually interact with the accordion button itself.

+For reference, NVDA and JAWS do not require this additional step.

 ## License & Such